mvdschee/reverse-proxy/README.md

 ## Quick start

-The image is published to GHCR as `ghcr.io/mvdschee/reverse-proxy`.
+The image is published to Docker Hub as `maxvanderschee/reverse-proxy` (also available on GHCR as `ghcr.io/mvdschee/reverse-proxy`).
 Two things to provide:

 1. A `config.toml` describing your routes.
 2. A `docker-compose.yml` that mounts it.